+Margin

+Figure 3: Margin given a specific separating hyperplane.

+Maximum Margin

-Maximum Margin How do we find the maximum margin?
+How do we find the maximum margin?
 It is an optimization problem:

+$$\max{\beta_0,\beta_1,\dots,\beta_p,M} M$$

+(6)

+s.t.

+$$\sum{j=1}^p \beta_j^2 = 1$$

+(7)

+$$y_i(\beta_0 + \beta_1 x{i1} + \dots + \beta_p x{ip}) \ge M, \forall i = 1,\dots,n$$

+(8)

+Constraint 8 ensures that each obs. is on the correct side of the hyperplane.

+Constraint 7 ensures that the perpendicular distance from the ith observation to the hyperplane is given by:

+$$y_i(\beta_0 + \beta_1 x{i1} + \ldots + \beta_p x{ip})$$

-$$\max{\beta_0,\beta_1,\dots,\beta_p,M} M \tag{6}$$ s.t. $$\sum{j=1}^{p} \beta_j^2 = 1$$ (7) $$y_i(\beta_0+\beta_1x{i1}+\ldots+\beta_px{ip})\geq M, \forall i=1,\ldots,n \tag{8}$$ Constraint 8 ensures that each obs. is on the correct side of the hyperplane.
-Constraint 7 ensures that the perpendicular distance from the ith observation to the hyperplane is given by: $$y_i(\beta_0+\beta_1x{i1}+\ldots+\beta_px{ip})$$ Constraints 7 and 8: each observation is on the correct side of the hyperplane and at least a distance M from the hyperplane.
-Ewen Gallic Maximum Margin
+Constraints 7 and 8: each observation is on the correct side of the hyperplane and at least a distance M from the hyperplane.

+Maximum Margin

-Figure 13: Maximum margin classifier for a perfectly separable binary outcome variable.
-Maximum Margin Ewen Callic In the example shown previously, there are 3 observations from the training set that are equidistant from the maximal margin hyperplane.
+Figure 4: Maximum margin classifier for a perfectly separable binary outcome variable.
+Maximum Margin In the example shown previously, there are 3 observations from the training set that are equidistant from the maximal margin hyperplane.
 These points are known as the support vectors:

 - they are vectors in p-dimensional space - they "support" the maximal margin hyperplane (if they move, the maximal margin hyperplane also moves) For any other points, if they move but stay outside the boundary set by the margin, this does not affect the separating hyperplane.
 So the observations that fall in top of the fences are called support vector because they directly determine where the fences will be located.
 In our example, the maximal margin hyperplane only depends on three points, but this is not a general result.
 The number of support vectors can vary according to the data.
-Maximum margin and classification Once the maximum margin is known, classification follows directly: - cases that fall on one side of the maximal margin hyperplane are labeled as one class - cases that fall on the other side of the maximal margin hyperplane are labeled as the other class The classification rule that follows from the decision boundary is known as hard thresholding.
+Ewen Gallic Maximum margin and classification Once the maximum margin is known, classification follows directly: - cases that fall on one side of the maximal margin hyperplane are labeled as one class - cases that fall on the other side of the maximal margin hyperplane are labeled as the other class The classification rule that follows from the decision boundary is known as hard thresholding.
 Leaving the perfectly separable margin So far, we were in a simplified situation in which it is possible to find a perfectly separable hyperplane.
-In reality, data are not always that cooperative, in that: - there is no maximal margin classifier (the set of values are no longer linearly separable) - the optimization problem gives no solution with M > 0 In such cases, we can allow some number of observations to violate the rules so that they can lie on the wrong side of the margin boundaries.
+In reality, data are not always that cooperative, in that: - there is no maximal margin classifier (the set of values are no longer linearly separable) - the optimization problem gives no solution with ${\cal M}>0$ In such cases, we can allow some number of observations to violate the rules so that they can lie on the wrong side of the margin boundaries.
 We can develop a hyperplane that almost separates the classes.
 The generalization of the maximal margin classifier to the non-separable case is known as the support vector classifier.
-2. Support vector classifiers Support vector classifiers In this section, we consider the case in which finding a maximal margin classifier is either not possible or not desirable.
+1.2 Support vector classifiers Support vector classifiers In this section, we consider the case in which finding a maximal margin classifier is either not possible or not desirable.
 A maximal margin classifier may not be desired as:

-- its margins can be too narrow and therefore lead to relatively higher generalization errors - the maximal margin hyperplane may be too sensitive to a change in a single observation As it is usually the case in statistical methods, a trade-off thus arises: here it consists in trading some accuracy in the classification for more robustness in the results.
+- its margins can be too narrow and therefore lead to relatively higher generalization errors - the maxmimal margin hyperplane may be too sensitive to a change in a single observation As it is usually the case in statistical methods, a trade-off thus arises: here it consists in trading some accuracy in the classification for more robustness in the results.
 Support vector classifiers